 The SWPPP would identify potential pollutant sources that may affect the quality of discharges associated with construction activity and incorporate BMPs to address erosion and sediment control, wind erosion control, source controls, and waste management to prevent the offsite migration of contaminantladen stormwater.
 The SWPPP would comply with the requirements of the RWQCB to ensure that development of the project would not result in a violation of water quality standards.
+The City may require plans for 100% containment and treatment of runoff before it leaves the proposed substation property (Peters 2009b).
+Additionally, the City of Temecula will approve final design of site drainage, which will be subject to the conditions of the grading permit as outlined in PDF HYDRO-9.
+As described in PDF HYDRO-10, stormwater discharge to existing drainages would meet required volumes and quality as prescribed by appropriate state and local authorities.
 Upon reaching stabilization of the project area per the Construction Activities Storm Water General Permit, the applicant would submit a Notice of Termination (PDF UTIL-1).